College of Science & Engineering

 - The Monnig Meteorite Gallery, which houses one of the finest university-based meteorite collections in the world, features a prized piece of Mars.

-- The TCU IdeaFactory, one of several new entrepreneurial activities in the college, allows students to develop and commercialize innovative educational curricula.
+- The TCU IdeaFactory, one of several new interdisciplinary, entrepreneurial activities in the college, allows students to develop and commercialize innovative educational curricula.

 - The School of Geology, Energy & the Environment, together with the Neeley School of Business, provides programs in the fields of geology, engineering, energy and professional land management.